Finding Yingying

-Finding Yingying is a 2020 American documentary film directed and produced by Jiayan "Jenny" Shi about the disappearance of college student Yingying Zhang and her family's search to find her.
+Finding Yingying is a 2020 American documentary film directed and produced by Jiayan "Jenny" Shi about the disappearance of visiting scholar Yingying Zhang and her family's search to find her.

 The film had its world premiere at the Middlebury New Filmmakers Festival on August 27, 2020.
 It was released on December 11, 2020, by MTV Documentary Films.

 Synopsis

-Yingying Zhang, a college student studying in the United States from China, has mysteriously disappeared after getting into a car.
+Yingying Zhang, a visiting scholar from China in the United States, has mysteriously disappeared after getting into a car.
 Her family arrives from China distraught looking for answers to discover she has been murdered, as they fight for justice and to bring their daughter's remains back home.

 Release

 The film was initially set to have its world premiere at South by Southwest in March 2020, however, the festival was cancelled due to the COVID-19 pandemic.
 The film won the Special Jury Prize for Best Documentary Feature.

 Instead, the film had its world premiere at the Middlebury New Filmmakers Festival on August 27, 2020.
 In October 2020, MTV Documentary Films acquired U.S. distribution rights to the film.
 It also screened at DOC NYC on November 11, 2020.
 It was released on December 11, 2020.